Mythic - iOS App design

 Project Details

-At Mythic, I worked with comic writers and illustrators with experience from Marvel who were working on spinning up their first app to showcase their multi-universe comics 3W3M, as well as create a marketplace for comic apps where their built in user base of comic fans could read, purchase and save their favorite titles.
-Along with the app’s design, for this project I was tasked with defining the app’s visual look and feel, and led product strategy alongside the company’s CEO and CTO.
+At Mythic, I worked with comic writers and illustrators with experience from Marvel who were spinning up their first app to showcase their multi-universe comics 3W3M, as well as create a marketplace for comics where their built-in user base of comic fans could read, purchase, and save their favorite titles.
+Along with the app’s design, for this project, I defined the app’s visual look and feel and led product strategy alongside the company’s CEO and CTO.

-I initially did market research and hosted a brand workshop with our start-up team to define the building blocks of the Mythic / 3W3M visual brand, including brand definition, picking color palettes and typography to allow me to have the building blocks to begin design.
-Concurrently, I met with the CTO, CEO and team to define the app’s goals, and created a design schedule to align with our engineering schedule ahead of release.
-I next created app user flows to frame scope, app content and app structure informed by market research I completed in this role, as well as input from the team.
+To begin, I did market research and hosted a brand workshop with our start-up team to define the building blocks of the Mythic / 3W3M visual brand, including brand definition, picking color palettes, and typography which allowed me to have the base elements to begin design.
+Concurrently, I met with the CTO, CEO, and team to define the app’s goals and created a design schedule to align with engineering.
+I next created app user flows and product requirement docs for each of our main app product areas to frame scope, app content, and app structure informed by market research I completed in this role, as well as input from the team.

 Process

-In order to begin designing the UX for the app and the overall IA structure, I created app user flows and met with our start-up team to ensure I was covering all of the content needs for the app.
-The app’s structure then relied on market research and comparable experiences to help me define it.
-I also researched content app metrics at this time to help our team plan for which metrics we would track in our app to test success upon release in the app and play stores.
+In order to begin designing the UX for the app and overall IA structure, I created app user flows and met with our start-up team to ensure I was covering all of the content needs for the app.
+The app’s structure then relied on market research and comparable experiences to define it.
+I also researched content app metrics at this time to help our team plan which metrics would be tracked in our app to test success upon release in the App and Play stores.

-After spending the bulk of the design schedule designing our Discover tab and content pages, I designed our library tab, feed and notification experiences.
+After spending time designing Discover tab and content pages, I designed the app’s library tab, feed, and notification experiences.

 As I worked through designing each feature, I began with low-fidelity user flows and wireframes, and framed design decisions with market research before working into higher fidelity visual mock designs and prototypes to share with the team.
-I then reviewed each feature iteration with our CEO, CTO and engineers before finalizing our feature designs.
+I then reviewed each feature iteration with our CEO, CTO, and engineers before finalizing our feature designs as we worked towards an initial beta release to test with users.

 Iteration

-As I designed the content pages that lived off of our Discover tab, I scoped with our CEO that we had to design content pages for multiple types of pieces of content.
-Content pages for the app were defined to be designed at this stage for differing types of single titles of comics, which included: Title Releases for US and European comics which could contain episodes, issues or other titles which would singularly lead to a reading view and Manga comics which could include Volumes or related titles which could lead to related page collections before a customer could read the issue.
+As I designed the content pages that lived off of our Discover tab, I scoped with Mythic’s CEO that there was a design need to design different content pages for multiple types of pieces of content.
+Content pages for the app were defined for differing types of comic titles including: Title Releases for US and European comics, Manga releases as well as Issue releases and singular titles.
+This was significant as it led to designing differing UX flows to read content from different release types.

-Additionally, I defined with our CEO at this time, that the team wanted to include different content collection pages for Publishers and more general comic collections.
-These additions were necessary at the time as our start-ups goal was to be a competitor to other popular comic marketplace apps like Webtoon and GlobalComix, so we had to reach parity for title hosting in order to pitch to publishers.
+Additionally, I defined with our CEO that to reach parity with other comparables, we should include different content collection pages for Publishers and more general comic collections to reach parity with other popular comic marketplace apps like Webtoon and GlobalComix.

-Once we were aligned on final IA structures, I returned to designing out our UX and visual designs for our app.
+Once we were aligned on the final IA structures, I returned to designing our UX and visual designs for our app.

 Visual Design Iteration

-As I designed the discover tab and our main tabs, I made sure to include time in our schedule to iterate on visual design and reviewed against the light brand guidelines I created for the team to evaluate the designs.
+As I designed the discover tab and our main tabs, as mentioned, I iterated on visual design and reviewed against the light brand guidelines I created for the team to evaluate designs.

 Final Designs